mattvolp/DrivenDb/README.md

 * Link2Sql conrtact support is gone, due to it's age, lack of MS support, and the new PCL target.
 * The identity check on the "void Update(T other, bool checkIdentity = true)" method was too much responsibility for this method.
 * The read identity methods have been deprecated for some time due to their volatile nature.
 They are now gone.
+* Removed DbRecord.TableOverride property.
+The ReadType methods now satisfy the original motive for this.